gabriellst/TreasureHuntGame/README.md

 ## Animations

-All Treasure Hunt's assets animation were developed by manipulating stock images with the use of Adobe Photoshop and After effects.
+All Treasure Hunt's assets animations were developed by manipulating stock images in Adobe Photoshop and After effects.

 ## Libraries used